Who is Scout?

 Please, treat this story with compassion.
 I am NOT telling this story to pass judgment: in fact, quite the opposite.
 I ask that you respect that.

-The story is this: I was in a place of absolute profound happiness.
+Picture this: I was in a place of absolute profound happiness.
 Satisfaction.
 Everything was JUST RIGHT in my world as I was playing with a stack of quarters that I had found in my mom’s purse.
 I was oblivious to anything but my own joy with these beautiful, clinking, shiny things.

 I don’t know how old I was – pretty darn small.
 Barely verbal, I think.
 My dad came into the room, saw me, and lost it.
 Where did you get those quarters?
 Still feeling safe and happy, oblivious to any danger, I answered, Mom’s purse.